 We invite any person who has the desire to try something new, get out on Lake Cunningham or support a sport that can be done by anyone at any age or physical ability.

-Michelle Stanhope’s kids have always been involved in various competitive sports and she has witnessed first hand the tremendous athletic abilities that the youth of the Bahamas possess.
-Through her kids, she was recently introduced to rowing and realized the positive impact it has on all persons involved on and off the water.
+Michelle Stanhope’s kids have always been involved in various competitive sports and she has witnessed firsthand the tremendous athletic abilities that the youth of the Bahamas possess.
+Through sons William and Ethan, she realized the positive impact it has on all persons involved on and off the water.
 She believes rowing is a new avenue leading to endless scholastic and competitive athletic opportunities for all Bahamians to pursue.
 Lake Cunningham is not only beautiful, but also the perfect venue for rowing in the Bahamas.
-She is committed to working with Nassau Rowing Club (a non-profit organization) to ensure that more people are made aware of rowing in the Bahamas both locally and internationally and trying to make participation available to as many people as possible in the future.
-She has recently started rowing herself and now has an even stronger appreciation for the rowing obsession.
+She is committed to working with Nassau Rowing Club to ensure that more people are made aware of rowing in the Bahamas both locally and internationally and trying to make participation available to as many people as possible in the future.
+Michelle also sits on the Board of Directors for the Camperdown Equestrian Center.

 Born and raised in The Bahamas, Emily learned how to row at The Emma Willard School in Troy, NY when she was 15.
 She was an NCAA Division III student-athlete and two-time Women’s Rowing Captain at Ithaca College.
 During her senior year she qualified for the 2016 Rio de Janeiro Olympics where she placed 30th in the Women’s Single Sculls, making history as the first Bahamian rower to ever compete in an Olympic Regatta.
 She was President of the Nassau Rowing Club from 2016 to 2019.

 Jasmine Gayle is a parent and active member of the Nassau Rowing Club.
 Her daughter Breanna has rowed on NRC’s competitive junior squad for two years.